dylang/flowdock-refined/templates/flowdock-refined.md

 * Cleaner text area for typing.
 * More clear when you are editing previous messages.
 * Smaller Send and Upload buttons, both moved to the right.
+* Black and white avatars when people are away.

 ## Flow Improvements